-Central Arkansas Housing Corporation (CAHC) is an affiliate of MHA created in 2006 to engage with governmental as well as private entities to further the mission of CAHC and MHA.
+Central Arkansas Housing Corporation (CAHC), a non-profit corporation, is an affiliate of MHA created in 2006 to engage with governmental as well as private entities to further the mission of CAHC and MHA.
 In 2019, CAHC established a 5-member board; this body is independent of MHA.
-CAHC and MHA anticipates engaging in multiple joint ventures to address the community's need for sage and affordable housing and community revitalization.
+They are currently seeking qualified applicants to join their governing board.